Vector space: Hilbert spaces

 where $\overline{g(x)}$ denotes the complex conjugate of $g(x),$ is a key case.

-By definition, in a Hilbert space any Cauchy sequence converges to a limit.
-Conversely, finding a sequence of functions $f_n$ with desirable properties that approximates a given limit function, is equally crucial.
+By definition, in a Hilbert space, any Cauchy sequence converges to a limit.
+Conversely, finding a sequence of functions $f_n$ with desirable properties that approximate a given limit function is equally crucial.
 Early analysis, in the guise of the Taylor approximation, established an approximation of differentiable functions $f$ by polynomials.
 By the Stone–Weierstrass theorem, every continuous function on $[a, b]$ can be approximated as closely as desired by a polynomial.
-A similar approximation technique by trigonometric functions is commonly called Fourier expansion, and is much applied in engineering, see below.
+A similar approximation technique by trigonometric functions is commonly called Fourier expansion, and is much applied in engineering.
 More generally, and more conceptually, the theorem yields a simple description of what "basic functions", or, in abstract Hilbert spaces, what basic vectors suffice to generate a Hilbert space $H,$ in the sense that the closure of their span (that is, finite linear combinations and limits of those) is the whole space.
 Such a set of functions is called a basis of $H,$ its cardinality is known as the Hilbert space dimension.
 Not only does the theorem exhibit suitable basis functions as sufficient for approximation purposes, but also together with the Gram–Schmidt process, it enables one to construct a basis of orthogonal vectors.
 Such orthogonal bases are the Hilbert space generalization of the coordinate axes in finite-dimensional Euclidean space.

 The solutions to various differential equations can be interpreted in terms of Hilbert spaces.
-For example, a great many fields in physics and engineering lead to such equations and frequently solutions with particular physical properties are used as basis functions, often orthogonal.
+For example, a great many fields in physics and engineering lead to such equations, and frequently solutions with particular physical properties are used as basis functions, often orthogonal.
 As an example from physics, the time-dependent Schrödinger equation in quantum mechanics describes the change of physical properties in time by means of a partial differential equation, whose solutions are called wavefunctions.
 Definite values for physical properties such as energy, or momentum, correspond to eigenvalues of a certain (linear) differential operator and the associated wavefunctions are called eigenstates.
 The spectral theorem decomposes a linear compact operator acting on functions in terms of these eigenfunctions and their eigenvalues.

 Algebras over fields

 General vector spaces do not possess a multiplication between vectors.
-A vector space equipped with an additional bilinear operator defining the multiplication of two vectors is an algebra over a field.
-Many algebras stem from functions on some geometrical object: since functions with values in a given field can be multiplied pointwise, these entities form algebras.
-The Stone–Weierstrass theorem, for example, relies on Banach algebras which are both Banach spaces and algebras.
+A vector space equipped with an additional bilinear operator defining the multiplication of two vectors is an algebra over a field (or F-algebra if the field F is specified).

-Commutative algebra makes great use of rings of polynomials in one or several variables, introduced above.
-Their multiplication is both commutative and associative.
-These rings and their quotients form the basis of algebraic geometry, because they are rings of functions of algebraic geometric objects.
+For example, the set of all polynomials $p(t)$ forms an algebra known as the polynomial ring: using that the sum of two polynomials is a polynomial, they form a vector space; they form an algebra since the product of two polynomials is again a polynomial.
+Rings of polynomials (in several variables) and their quotients form the basis of algebraic geometry, because they are rings of functions of algebraic geometric objects.

 Another crucial example are Lie algebras, which are neither commutative nor associative, but the failure to be so is limited by the constraints ($[x, y]$ denotes the product of $x$ and $y$):